Jinsook-Jennie-Lee/Jinsook-Jennie-Lee.github.io/index.md

 Prior to Cornell, I was a data scientist at Korea University to develop course and major recommendation systems for college students.
 I received my BA in Education, and Fashion Design & Merchandising from Korea University, MS in Fashion Marketing from the same institution.

-Outside of work, I have a love-hate relationship with tennis — As a member of the Cornell Korean Tennis Club, you'll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
+Outside of work, I have a love-hate relationship with tennis — You'll often find me attempting to upgrade my skills from the ‘absolute beginner’ category.
 I also love listening to music (64,681 minutes listened in 2023!)

 ## News
 **Jun 20th, 2024** Our review article "The Life Cycle of Large Language Models in Education: A Framework for Understanding Sources of Bias" has been accepted to the *British Journal of Educational Technology*.